 Day 1: Bologna

 Today is your day to become acquainted with Bologna, a great city to explore on foot.
 Bologna is famous for its distinctive covered walkways or porticos.
-The food halls and markets are plentiful and offer the finest in local and regional produce.

 GET INSTANT ACCESS